ziqimu/Brain-Stroke-Classification/README.md

 | avg glucose level_log    | 0.001876      | 0.007516       | 0.250       | 0.80286     |
 | bmi_log                  | -0.036375     | 0.094335       | -0.386      | 0.69980     |

-Using the Box-Tidwell test, we can see that the log-transformed interaction terms are not significant for age, average glucose level, and BMI, suggesting the linearity assumption holds.
+Using the Box-Tidwell test, we can observe that the log-transformed interaction terms are not significant for age, average glucose level, and BMI, suggesting the linearity assumption holds.

 #### Assumption 3: Independence checking